Milkdown/website/docs/guide/styling.md

 ## Writing you own theme

 It's possible to write your own theme.
 Generally speaking, themes are defined by the two ways above:
-Some configs to add attributes, and some css to style them.
+Some configs are needed to add attributes, and some css is used to style them.

 ```typescript
 import { Ctx } from '@milkdown/core';